Bukit Brown MRT station

-Bukit Brown MRT station is a future underground Mass Rapid Transit (MRT) station on the Circle line (CCL), located in Novena planning area, Singapore.
+Bukit Brown MRT station is a future underground Mass Rapid Transit (MRT) station on the Circle Line (CCL), located in Novena planning area, Singapore.
 Announced along with the 17 stations of CCL Stages 4 and 5 in November 2005, it was designated as a station to be opened in the future.
-This station is currently non-operational due to the lack of development and demand in the area, although there are structural provisions set for the station future construction.
+This station is currently non-operational due to the lack of development and demand in the area, although there are structural provisions set for the station’s future construction.
 Jalan Mashhor serves the station facilities on the ground level.